 Betterment is a robo-advisor platform that allows you to invest in pre-built portfolios—with different themes and goals—in taxable accounts as well as individual retirement plans.

 Betterment’s primary offering is ETF-only portfolios that provide varying types of exposure depending on your risks and interest.
-For instance, Core is a roughly 60% stock/40% bond portfolio that keeps you invested in most domestic and international securities.
+For instance, Core is a stock-and-bond portfolio that keeps you invested in most domestic and international securities, in the ratio of stocks to bonds that’s most appropriate for you.
 Social Impact buys stocks and bonds of companies with “a demonstrated focus on supporting social equity and minority empowerment.”

 There are no self-directed options, however.
 The portfolios buy fractional shares of ETF index funds tracking benchmarks like the S&P 500 to keep you invested in stocks and bonds.
 But the service does not allow you to invest in individual stocks or bonds.
-The app has added crypto portfolios holding digital currencies such as Bitcoin and Ethereum, but again, you can’t buy them individually—only through pre-built portfolios.
+The app has added crypto portfolios holding digital currencies such as Bitcoin and Ethereum, but again, you can’t buy them individually—only through pre-built portfolios held in separate crypto accounts.

-One interesting perk that stands out: Betterment’s tax-loss harvesting feature.
+One interesting perk that stands out to me: Betterment’s tax-loss harvesting feature.

 If you invest in a taxable account, and you sell an investment for a gain, you’ll owe taxes on those gains.
 (What you owe differs depending on whether you’ve held that investment for more than a year.)
 However, if you sell an investment for a loss, you can use that to offset your capital gains, and thus the taxes you’d pay on them, or if your loss is more than your gains (or you don’t have any gains at all), you can even reduce taxes owed on your personal income, subject to a $3,000 annual cap.

-It can be a complicated strategy, though, but Betterment’s Tax Loss Harvesting+ automates the process for you.
-It will regularly check your portfolio for tax-loss harvesting opportunities, then take the proceeds from selling those investments and reinvesting them where it makes sense for you.
+It can be a complicated strategy, but Betterment’s Tax Loss Harvesting+ automates the process for you.
+It will regularly check your portfolio for tax-loss harvesting opportunities, then take the proceeds from selling those investments and reinvest them where it makes sense for you.

 Just note that Betterment is different from many traditional brokers in that it’s a subscription-based product.
 Betterment charges $4 per month to start; however, if you set up recurring monthly deposits totaling $250, or reach a balance of at least $20,000 across all Betterment accounts, the fee changes to 0.25% of all assets under management.
 Betterment Premium provides unlimited financial guidance from a Certified Financial Planner™.
 Premium costs 0.65% annually, and upgrading requires having at least $100,000 in assets with Betterment.